FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ### The Gumbel Trick

+#### Categorical Reparameterization with Gumbel-Softmax

+#### The Concrete Distribution: A Continuous Relaxation of Discrete Random Variables.

+#### Reparameterizable Subset Sampling via Continuous Relaxations

 #### Stochastic Beams and Where to Find Them: The Gumbel-Top-k Trick for Sampling Sequences Without Replacement.
 ICML 19
 * Wouter Kool, Herke van Hoof, Max Welling